In today’s post we are going to talk about what I consider to be the # 1 MLM book of all time.

 # 27 Don’t invest money in paid advertising unless you are prepared to run a campaign long enough to generate measurable responses – at least 8 to 9 times over a year.

 You can’t do a one time ad and expect big results.
-People need to see your ad several times before they will respond.
+People need to see your ad several times before they will respond to it.
 Be consistent with your ads.
 Do them once a day, once a week or once a month for at least a year, before you determine if it works or not.

 # 28 Sending a personal letter by mail is one of the quickest promotions to put together and among the fastest ways to get a response.